|Transferring from the Command Line|

-The destination is pre-pended to each of the destinations in the paired list file and they are all encoded into the token.
-The destinations are in each odd numbered line of the file (1, 3, 5, 7, etc).
+The destination is prepended to each of the destinations in the paired list file and they are all encoded into the token.
+The destinations are in each odd numbered line of the file (1, 3, 5, 7, and so on).

---path and --file-list are illegal in this case.
+In this case, --path and --file-list are illegal.

 The specified paths are encoded into the token.

---dest and --file-pair-list are illegal in this case.
+In this case, --dest and --file-pair-list are illegal.

 The source files from the pair list are encoded in the token.
 The sources are in each even numbered line of the file (0, 2, 4, 6, 8, etc.).